iTwin/itwinjs-core/docs/presentation/Content/Terminology.md

 > Element1 Element2 Element3
 > ```
 >
 > In the above example *Model* has 3 related *Element* instances.
-We can request content for *Model* and ask to additionally > show related *Element* properties.
-In this case element properties are be called **nested content** because properties of > multiple *Element* instances are displayed as a single *Model* property.
+We can request content for *Model* and ask to additionally show related *Element* properties.
+In this case element properties are called **nested content** because properties of multiple *Element* instances are displayed as a single *Model* property.
 The property is created as an array of structs where each struct is created from *Element* instance.